Howard Hughes Medical Institute (HHMI) International Student Research Fellowships

 - are not U.S. citizens, non-citizen nationals, or permanent residents of the U.S.

 We will contact each eligible program inviting them to SUBMIT up to TWO nominees using the Graduate School's Online Award submission system.
 The graduate adviser or graduate coordinator will need to enter the student's UT EID, answer one question and upload a supporting nomination letter.
 Students who have been nominated are notified and then may access the awards application to provide their preferred contact information and asked to upload their curriculum vita (CV) and brief statement of their research.
-The completed nominations need to be entered into the awards system by the local deadline of November 9, 2012.
+The completed nominations need to be entered into the awards system by the local deadline.

 HHMI encourages institutions to submit a competitive and diverse set of nominees in terms of gender, country of citizenship, research area, and department/program affiliation.
 No preference will be given to students who are working in an HHMI laboratory or who are under the mentorship of an HHMI investigator or HHMI early career scientist.
 The applicants will be evaluated on their GRE and TOEFL scores, their personal statement, awards and honors, as well as their research record and publications.

-The Graduate School will review the list of nominees and forward the names of 7 students felt to be most competitive to HHMI before their deadline of November 29, 2012.
+The Graduate School will review the list of nominees and forward the names of 7 students felt to be most competitive to HHMI before their deadline.
 Once HHMI has received the names, emails and other important information about each nominee, they will contact the students directly and convey to them instructions for submitting an online application.
-It is the student's responsibility to submit a complete application to HHMI by the February 7, 2013 deadline.
-Institutions and applicants will be notified of the outcome in June 2013 with fellowships to begin September 1, 2013.
+It is the student's responsibility to submit a complete application to HHMI by their spring deadline.
+Institutions and applicants will be notified of the outcome that summer with fellowships to begin September 1.

 Did You Know?